WallarooLabs/wally/docs/proposals/connector-protocol-v2.md

 ### Primitive Type Definitions

 This document uses Erlang code to describe the frame format and content.
-You don't need to be fluent in Erlang to read most of this but it may help to review the (bitstring syntax)[http://erlang.org/doc/programming_examples/bit_syntax.html].
+You don't need to be fluent in Erlang to read most of this but it may help to review the [bitstring syntax](http://erlang.org/doc/programming_examples/bit_syntax.html).

 #### Constants